geosolutions-it/MapStore2/docs/user-guide/adding-widgets.md

     If the **Empty Map** has been selected the user can:

     * Create a map widget using an empty map

+    * If the map selection has an empty map, then the user is prompted with an option to enter map name

+    * Upon adding the name, the map wizard displays the map switcher allowing user to select and configure the map

     * Add layers to the map through the <img src="../img/button/+++.jpg" class="ms-docbutton"/> button, as follows: <img src="../img/adding-widgets/wid-add-layer.gif" class="ms-docimage"  style="max-width:400px;"/>